Little blue penguin, Codfish IslandPHOTO: JamesReardon.org ©

 Once widespread on the Chatham Islands, the Chatham petrel was until recently restricted to Rangatira Island but active management has allowed the population to grow on other islands.

-The nationally endangered Hutton's shearwater is the only seabird globally to breed in a sub-alpine environment.
+The nationally vulnerable Hutton's shearwater is the only seabird globally to breed in a sub-alpine environment.

 The shell banks of Miranda, New Zealand, attract thousands of migratory birds each year and make for fantastic bird viewing.